 - Confirm that your Share settings allow anyone with the link to view

-- Be prepared to vote for bonus points:
+- In class next week, be prepared to listen and vote for bonus points:

 - Most improved since proposal (selected by instructor)

-Week 13: Mon April 30th in class – Panel Presentations & Making Sense of Reform
+Week 13: Mon April 29th in class – Brief Research Presentations & Making Sense of Reform

 - Two-minute presentations of research-in-progress on GDoc Organizer